The Best Maya sites to visit, at #9: amazing Toniná, Chiapas, Mexico

 Two visits to Toniná

-I visited the site of Toniná twice.
+I visited the site of Toniná twice in the past.

 The summit of the Acropolis of Toniná, Chiapas, Mexico.

 Reaching to the sky.
-A pyramid on the fifth terrace of the Acropolis of Toniná (Picture taken by J. Antonio Cruz Coutiño, published on Wikipedia)).
+A pyramid on the fifth terrace of the Acrópolis of Toniná (Picture taken by J. Antonio Cruz Coutiño, published on Wikipedia)).

-A little history of Toniná
+A short history of Toniná

 Toniná means “House of Stone” in the local Maya language (Tzeltal).
 Its original name was probably Po or Popo, which means “White” or maybe “White city”.